 - how users interact with technology in different contexts.

 The Australian Government's aim is that all government services are digital first.
 This aim is described in the Government Digital Strategy.

 Follow accessibility guidance in context

 Style Manual topics give you the guidance you need to follow to create accessible content.
-Where there are specific accessibility requirements or guidance, Style Manual provides callouts to make it clear what you need to do.
+Where there are specific accessibility requirements or guidance, the Style Manual provides callouts to make it clear what you need to do.

 This is an example of an accessibility callout.

 Style Manual guidance

-In addition to this contextual guidance, Style Manual also provides information on:
+In addition to this contextual guidance, the Style Manual also provides information on:

 - designing for accessibility and inclusion